 Consulting With Parents

-If you have questions or concerns about your student, the psychologists in the counseling center are available to speak with you.
+If you have questions or concerns about your student, the counselors in the Counseling Center are available to speak with you.
 They can assist you in assessing the situation and its seriousness, and in making a referral.
 A consultation may help you identify ways you can be most effective with your student, and in locating campus resources that you can suggest to him/her.
-Please know that if your student is receiving services in the counseling center, we will not able to provide information about these services due to our adherence to client confidentiality (unless there is a signed release of information).
+Please know that if your student is receiving services in the Counseling Center, we will not able to provide information about these services due to our adherence to client confidentiality (unless there is a signed release of information).

 Help Resources